Here are the items that we found.

 The Mad Women of Postín and The Fire of Lesbos – Álvaro Retana

-Álvaro Retana , who proclaimed himself the "most handsome writer in the world," always knew that the important thing was to be talked about, especially if it was in a negative way.
-A master of the ironic and frivolous pen , of homoeroticism and farce, he was one of the great Spanish writers of the first half of the 20th century, who had fallen into obscurity over the years.
-This unforgivable injustice is one that this new edition of Las "locas" de postín and El fuego de Lesbos , for the first time in a single volume, aims to repair.
+Álvaro Retana, who called himself the "most handsome writer in the world", always knew that the important thing was to be talked about, especially if it was in a bad way.
+Master of the ironic and frivolous pen, of homoeroticism and farce, was one of the great Spanish writers of the first half of the 20th century, who has fallen into oblivion over the years.
+It is an unforgivable injustice that this new edition of The "crazy" women of high standing and The fire of Lesbos, for the first time in a single volume, aims to repair.

-With their balanced doses of humor and lightheartedness , Retana's novels were warmly received in the 1920s and 1930s, depicting a Spain that breathed the modern air of other European countries.
-The protagonists of these screwball comedies —whose names were mostly hidden from the author's circle—were decadent aesthetes, sycophantic artists, gallant writers, and, above all, libertine aristocrats who tested the prevailing moral codes.
+With its balanced doses of humor and casualness, Retana's novels were very well received in the 1920s and 1930s, showing a Spain that breathed the air of modernity coming from other European countries.
+The protagonists of these sitcoms —whose names were mostly hidden by well-known people in the author's circle—were decadent aesthetes, sycophantic artists, gallant writers, and, above all, libertine aristocrats who tested the prevailing moral codes.
 A mirage of freedom that would vanish with the outbreak of the Civil War and Franco's dictatorship.

-"Las locas" de posín" and "El fuego de Lesbos" are two novels that knowingly portray the gay, lesbian, and bisexual scene during the Roaring Twenties.
-Both works feature a succession of crazy scenes where the most diverse ambassadors of the third sex , drag queens causing a sensation in Madrid theaters, and marchionesses cheated on by their girlfriends and lovers, are all at large; characters who are precursors to the camp and festive aesthetics of authors such as Eduardo Mendicutti and Luis Antonio de Villena, and filmmakers such as Pedro Almodóvar.
+The "crazy" women of high standing and The fire of Lesbos are two novels that provide an insightful portrayal of the gay, lesbian and bisexual scene during the Roaring Twenties.
+Both works feature a succession of crazy scenes where the most diverse ambassadors of the third sex, drag queens who cause a sensation in Madrid theatres and marquises deceived by their girlfriends and lovers; characters who were precursors of the camp and festive aesthetic from authors such as Eduardo Mendicutti and Luis Antonio de Villena, and filmmakers such as Pedro Almodóvar.
 As Dimas Prychyslyy concludes in the prologue to this edition, "every legend deserves to be embellished.
 Retana, without a doubt, has been one for a long time."

 About Álvaro Retana